 The powerful vision to see the Austin area covered in unceasing prayer began with one pastor and his wife prayerwalking their neighborhood.
 Trey Kent, and his wife, Mary Anne, pastor the Northwest Fellowship in Austin.
 As Trey says, “Unexpectedly, God dropped the idea in my heart – How easy would it be to see our city covered in unceasing prayer if one church adopted 1 day of prayer each month?
 That moment not only started this pursuit, but started a transformation within my heart related to prayer, renewed passion for God and a growing desire to see our city transformed!”

-Trey and another pastor in Austin, Kie Bowman (Hyde Park Baptist Church), have now written a book together called City of Prayer!
+Trey and another pastor in Austin, Kie Bowman (former pastor of Hyde Park Baptist Church), have now written a book together called City of Prayer!
 It is an inspiring and informative read that I highly recommend if you are interested in seeing your city transformed by the power of prayer!

 How does this work?
 It’s the simplest of strategies based on the call to post watchmen on the walls (Isaiah 62:6-7).
 To commit to this Unceasing Prayer Initiative:

 Once a year, the Austin area pastors come together for lunch to celebrate what God has done, is doing, and will do in response to a united, praying Church!
 They break bread together, worship together, pray with and for one another and their city, and then all are given an opportunity to sign their churches up for another year of unceasing prayer!
 Pastors who have not yet been a part of the Unceasing Prayer Movement are given information and encouraged to join the movement of prayer!